aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

          & = y^n + dt y^{'n} + \frac{dt^2}{2}y^{''n} + O(dt^3), \label{TaylorRK2}
 \end{align}

 where we have used the property: $y''=\partial_t f + f\partial_y f$.
-Eq. \ref{TaylorRK2} proves, that the two-stage Runge-Kutta method is third-order for one time step, and, as a consequence, it is expected to be second-order accurate for a complete time interval (we leave it as an exercise to show that this two stage Runge-Kutta scheme does not match further the Taylor expansion of $y^{n+1}$, and is, therefore, not of higher order accuracy).
+Eq. \ref{TaylorRK2} proves that the two-stage Runge-Kutta method is third-order for one time step and, as a consequence, it is expected to be second-order accurate for a complete time interval (we leave it as an exercise to show that this two stage Runge-Kutta scheme does not match further the Taylor expansion of $y^{n+1}$, and is, therefore, not of higher order accuracy).

 Let us now discuss the stability of this two-stage Runge-Kutta method for a general autonomous linear system of differential equations.
 As usual, we may diagonalize the system defined through the matrix $f$ and write: